 Appointed 20 former governors to the Hunt-Kean Leadership Fellows Advisory Board, in addition to Governors Hunt and Kean.

 Engaged over 1,000 state legislators in our work.

 The Hunt-Kean Leadership Fellows (HK Fellows) network consists of almost 150 senior state-level leaders who have the skill and will to be reform-minded education policymakers.

 Curriculum in the HK Fellows program covers the entire education continuum – early childhood, K-12, postsecondary, and the workforce.

 HK Fellows come from all 50 states and the District of Columbia.

-The HK Fellows network boasts six sitting governors, one U.S. Senator, one former governor, and two current gubernatorial candidates.
+The HK Fellows network boasts six sitting governors, one U.S. Senator, one former governor, and six current gubernatorial candidates.

 After completion of the program, The Hunt Institute continues to engage with and provide support to HK Fellows on education-related issues.